ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 ## Open questions

   * possible to power the board asides USB-C / USB PD e.g. with 5V via GPIO header?
+  * RK3588 TRM states wrt SATA 'Port Multiplier with FIS-based switching' but someone should test with a JMicron JMB575